Camila Cabello Cozys Up To Shawn Mendes After He Hints They Kissed

 Camila Cabello and Shawn Mendes are gushing over each other once again after months of dating rumors.

-The twosome, who have been friendly for years, once again sparked dating rumors after Mendes gushed over Camila in a new interview as the teen singers shared a cozy snap on Instagram, shortly after Shawn suggested they once kissed.
+The twosome, who have been friendly for years, once again sparked dating rumors after Mendes gushed over Camila in a new interview.
+The teen singers also shared a cozy snap on Instagram shortly after Shawn suggested they once kissed.

 Shawn had nothing but sweet things to say about Cabello in a new interview with Billboard, gushing about the former Fifth Harmony singer and dishing on their special connection amid reports the twosome could already be working on a follow-up to their 2015 duet, “I Know What You Did Last Summer.”